stefaniamak/Fuzzy-Logic-Gradual-halt-of-Car-at-Traffic-Light/README.md

-# Fuzzy Logic Gradual halt of Car at Traffic Light
+# Fuzzy Logic: Gradual halt of Car at Traffic Light
 University project on Ιntelligent Systems, specifically on Fuzzy Logic.

 The finished project: